Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Numerical Results and Discussion

-Figure~\ref{fig:effrateVsCB_G8_K64} plots the effective sum-group rate versus the number of UEs in each group $|\setK_g|$ for $r_{\mathrm{t}} = 1000$.
-The sum-group rates are decreased when $|\setK_g|$ is increased as more spatial degrees of freedom are used to suppress the interference across the multicast groups.
+Figure~\ref{fig:effrateVsCB_G8_K64} plots the average effective sum-group rate as a function of the number of UEs in each multicast group $|\setK_g|$ with resource block size $r_{\mathrm{t}} = 1000$.
+In general, the sum-group rate decreases when $|\setK_g|$ grows as more spatial degrees of freedom are used to suppress the interference among the multicast groups.
 However, at the same time, the sum rate across all the UEs $\sum_{g \in \setG} |\setK_g| R_g$ is increased.
-The training overhead associated with $\X_k^{\ulA}$ in the \textit{Distributed~BR} and the \textit{Local~MMSE} depends on $K=\sum_{g \in \setG} |\setK_g|$, while the training overhead associated with $\X_k^{\ulB}$ for the \textit{Distributed~BR-GS}, the \textit{Distributed~GB}, and the \textit{Local~MF} is dictated by $G$.
+The training overhead associated with $\X_k^{\ulA}$ in the \textit{Distributed~BR} and the \textit{Local~MMSE} depends on $K=\sum_{g \in \setG} |\setK_g|$, while the training overhead associated with $\X_k^{\ulB}$ in the \textit{Distributed~BR-GS}, the \textit{Distributed~GB}, and the \textit{Local~MF} is dictated by $G$.
 Consequently, the \textit{Distributed~BR} and the \textit{Local~MMSE} are more severely penalized by an increase in $K$.
 For example, considering the case of $|\setK_g|=16$, the performance of the \textit{Distributed~BR} and the \textit{Local~MMSE} is inferior even to that of the \textit{Local~MF}.

-Figure~\ref{fig:effrateVsCB_M32} depicts the effective sum-group rate as a function of $M$ for $r_{\mathrm{t}} = 1000$.
+Figure~\ref{fig:effrateVsCB_M32} depicts the average effective sum-group as a function of the number of antennas at each BS with resource block size $r_{\mathrm{t}} = 1000$.
 Increasing $M$ obviously improves the performance of all the considered methods.
-What is more, the proposed distributed precoding designs provide significant gains over the local precoding designs even with a relatively high number of BS antennas, e.g., $M=32$, which motivates the use of distributed precoding design even in such scenarios.
+What is more, the proposed distributed methods provide significant gains over the local precoding designs even with a relatively high number of antennas at each BS, e.g., $M=32$, which motivates the use of the distributed precoding designs even in such scenarios.

-The performance of the proposed distributed precoding designs at low SNR, where the joint interference suppression across the BSs becomes less important, is captured in Figure~\ref{fig:effrateVsCB_sigma_75dBm}.
-Still, the \textit{Distributed~GB} is superior to all the other methods, whereas the \textit{Distributed~BR-GS}, which depends now on the noisy feedback with the extra interference term in \eqref{eq:diGSPreSimp}, suffers from inaccuracies in the local interference covariance matrix, making it inferior to the local precoding methods.
+Figure~\ref{fig:effrateVsCB_sigma_75dBm} illustrates the average effective sum-group as a function of the resource block size at low SNR, where the joint interference suppression across the BSs becomes less important.
+Nonetheless, the \textit{Distributed~GB} is superior to all the other methods, whereas the \textit{Distributed~BR-GS}, which depends now on the noisy feedback with the extra interference term in \eqref{eq:diGSPreSimp}, suffers from inaccuracies in the local interference covariance matrix, making it inferior to the local precoding designs.